Immerse yourself in Irish culture and environment with an international perspective.

-Offered Fall Semester, January Short Term, May Short Term, and Spring Semester
+Offered Fall Semester, January Short Term, Spring Semester, and May Short Term

 The Fall semester in Dingle is an excellent time to experience the town when tourism slows down and students are able to establish much better friendships with local merchants.
 With rather warm weather, Ireland remains green throughout the Fall season and temperatures range from 55 degrees (F) in September to 48 degrees (F) in early December.
 While there are not an abundance of trees on the Dingle peninsula, heather and other bushes turn to brilliant colors.
 Students studying in Dingle for the semester are able to experience other areas of Ireland with trips to Galway and Dublin.

 The Spring semester in Dingle begins after the New Year’s parties have left; Dingle is one of the most sought-after places to celebrate the new year.
 The early Spring semester has far fewer tourists so students are able to get to know local merchants and strike up many friendships in town.
 Dingle has a moderate climate and temperatures range from 45 degrees (F) in early February to 55 degrees (F) by April.
 Students studying for a full semester in Dingle are able to experience other places around Ireland, with trips to Galway, Dublin, and an extended trip to London.